Anadudev/portfolio/README.md

 ### sections

-Contains larger sections of the application, including the hero section, about section, and works section.
+Contains larger sections of the application, including the hero section, about section, and projects section.

 ### types